bjodah/mdiosvcor/README.md

 This package relies on:

 - [Python](http://python.org) 2.7.x
-- [Sympy](http://sympy.org) to treat algebraic expressions symbolically
+- [Sympy](http://sympy.org) to treat algebraic expressions symbolically (Ubuntu package name: python-sympy)

 ## Additional information
 Beyond the core equations used in calculating the correction terms specified in the article above,